-Note: In some cases, the penalty can get retaken.
-It can happen if a defending team player (including the goalie) commits an offence and the penalty is either missed or saved.
+Note: In some cases, a penalty can be retaken.
+It may happen if a defending team player (including the goalie) commits an offence and the penalty is either missed or saved.

-What if a defender enters the penalty area or penalty arc, after the referee blows his whistle, but before the kick?
+What if one of the defending players enters the penalty area (or penalty arc), after the referee blows the whistle, but before the kick?

 In this case the referee allows the penalty to be retaken if a goal is not scored.

-What if the kicker's teammates enter the area or arc after the referee blows his whistle and before the kick?
+What if the kicker’s teammates enter the area or arc after the referee blows the whistle and before the actual kick?
 In this case the ref can:

-Football penalty rules allow feinting to confuse an opponent when taking a penalty kick.
+Football penalty rules let players use ‘feinting strategies‘ to confuse an opponent when taking a penalty kick.
 But, the referee can caution the spot kicker if they consider it to be an act of unsporting behavior.

 As a rule, illegal feinting performed by the penalty kicker would always result in an indirect free kick.
 This would be the outcome even if the player ‘scored a goal’.